rgrig/topl/README.md

 To setup a development environment, do what [Dockerfile](https://github.com/rgrig/topl/blob/master/Dockerfile) says.
 Compile with `make`,
-  set up the path with `source setenv`, then test with `make test`.
+  set up the path with `source ./setenv`, then test with `make test`.